gmalisse/expense-tracker/README.md

 ## 🚀 Features

-- ✅ Create new expenses
+- Create new expenses
-- 🔍 Retrieve expense records
+- Retrieve expense records
-- ✏️ Update and delete entries
+- Update and delete entries
-- 💾 Persistence with a relational database (PostgreSQL)
+- Persistence with a relational database (PostgreSQL)
-- 🧾 API-ready for front-end or mobile integration
+- API-ready for front-end or mobile integration

 ---

 ## ⏳ To be implemented

-- 📅 Filter transactions by date or category
+- Async CRUD operations
-- 🔐 JWT authentication
+- User Entity and JWT authentication

 ---